albertofdezperez/Project-files/README.md

 All writing documents must be uploaded in **Word and PDF** with the following name: **MiiDrone_date_titleofthedocument**

 It is also important to follow the **Word template** when writing any document and the **Power Point template** when making any presentation.
+You can find these files in the Master branch.

 **Each area has its own branch**, so be careful where you upload the files.